t-brangu/t-brangu.github.io/projects/uheillustrator.md

 <img class="img-fluid" src="../img/uhelnyillustration.png">

-Here is another example of an emote I made for the UHE discord modeled by *Lady Geist* from the game *Deadlock*:
+Here is another example of an emote I made for the UHE Discord modeled after *Lady Geist* from the game *Deadlock*: